Updated: Jul 4, 2022

 This watch order mimics the way the movies were released in theaters beginning with A New Hope, which was just called Star Wars when it was released in 1977, and concluding with The Rise of Skywalker from 2019.
 This method is preferred by some because you see the story as it was written by George Lucas.
 Additionally, you don’t notice the differences in visual effects as much because you watch each “section” (‘70s/2000s/2010s) one by one.

 To me, the main problem with release order is the lack of context.
 The plot holes seem more apparent because they were “filled in” as more content was produced.
 Where does Vader come from?
 Why is Luke stuck on Tatooine?
 Who is this Ben Kenobi guy?
-Also, Lucas knew that if you watched in release order, you’d know the father twist.
+Also, fun fact: Lucas knew that if you watched in release order, you’d know the father twist.
 He created the villain Chancellor Palpatine in the prequels so there was still somewhat of a surprise for viewers.

 I don’t think the prequels are nearly as powerful when they come before Rey’s story.
 Who cares how Vader came to be when he’s long dead?
 It feels like veering off instead of expanding the Skywalker story.